No, counseling psychology is not a terrible major in college

 # # #

 Your comments are welcomed.
-You can post them in the comments below, or email me at ben[at]bencaldwell[dot]com.
+You can post them in the comments below, by email to ben[at]bencaldwell[dot]com, or on my Twitter feed.